QuantEcon/lecture-source-jl/source/rst/multi_agent_models/harrison_kreps.rst

     \end{cases}

-The owner of a share at the beginning of time :math:`t` is entitled to the dividend paid at time :math:`t`
+The owner of a share at the beginning of time :math:`t` is entitled to the dividend paid at time :math:`t`.

-The owner of the share at the beginning of time :math:`t` is also entitled to sell the share to another investor during time :math:`t`
+The owner of the share at the beginning of time :math:`t` is also entitled to sell the share to another investor during time :math:`t`.

 Two types :math:`h=a, b` of investors differ only in their beliefs about a Markov transition matrix :math:`P` with typical element